Mort's Palisades Deli: Celebrity clientele

 Mort’s boasted a long list of notable celebrity patrons including Larry David, Larry King, and Marlon Brando.
 One day, Marlon Brando came into the deli and proprietor Mort Farberow was the only person in the place who recognized him.
 Another time in 2001, actor and local resident Steve Guttenberg was having lunch with his mother at Mort's when he encountered fellow actors and former honorary mayors Martin Short and Anthony Hopkins.
-Guttenberg's mother was encouraging him to run for honorary mayor of the Palisades at the time, recalling the memory at the deli Guttenberg said, “My mom went up to Tony and said, “Excuse me, Hannibal, should my son be mayor?”.
+Guttenberg's mother was encouraging him to run for honorary mayor of the Palisades at the time, and recalling the memory at the deli Guttenberg said, “My mom went up to Tony and said, “Excuse me, Hannibal, should my son be mayor?”.
 Hopkins replied, “It would be a wonderful thing.”
-Guttenberg would later serve as honorary mayor of Pacific Palisades.
+Guttenberg would indeed later serve as honorary mayor of Pacific Palisades.

 In popular culture

 Mort's Palisades Deli was featured prominently in several episodes of the HBO original series Curb Your Enthusiasm as "Leo's Deli ".